junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 Cas looks at him, answering quietly, "I want to know how it feels."

 That makes Dean's steps dead on halt.
-"How *what* feels like?"
+"How *what* feels?"
 He already knows the answer before asking.

 "Love," Cas says, plain and straight.